reflectormensah/Financial-Engineering-Data-Science/README.md

-# Financial-Engineering-Data-Science
+# Financial-Engineering (General)
-The repository combines applied mathematics, statistics, computer programming and economics/finance theory to solve financial problems,
+The repository includes my general works on quantitative finance, heavily focused on econometrics, risk models, portfolio management, etc.
+You are welcome to explore!!